cjunho/cjh/dimension/README.md

 The computational data can be visualised with Paraview.

 ## USAGE
-Except one thing, the usage of the files are the same to 'BL_periodic.py', that is, for scaling, three sections are added to 'BL_periodic.py': 'Dimensional variabels', 'Scaling the dimensional variables into non-dimensional', and 'Rescaling BLE into dimensional variables'.
-First, set dimensional variables in section Dimensional variabels.
-Subsequently, in section Scaling the dimensional variables into non-dimensional, a function 'scaling_to_nondim' turns the dimensional variables into non-dimensionals.
-And then, the codes solves BLE like BL_periodic.py.
-Finally, a function scaling_to_dim scales the BLE solution into the dimensional variables in section Rescaling BLE into dimensional variables.
+The usage of the files is the same to `BL_periodic.py`, except that the variables are scaled to dimensional units.